Green juice changed Carly de Castro's life.

 Pressed Juicery served its first customers in 2010.

 "I really wanted to spread the message that one small healthy habit could have a ripple effect," Carly says, "and change your whole life."

 The flagship spot was a tiny walk-up in the fountain courtyard of Brentwood Town Center.
 It ignited a West Coast juice revolution.
-Six years later, the company now employs over 500 people and is serving its signature cold-pressed concoctions in over 30 locations.
+Eight years later, the company now employs over 500 people and is serving its signature cold-pressed concoctions in over 30 locations.